IBTechRaj/End-Times/README.md

 # End-Times
-This site tells about the prophesies in the Bible that are fulfilled until now, and happening at present, and about to happen soon
+This website is built by me on my own interest.
+The purpose is to tell the world about the prophesies in the Bible that are fulfilled until now, and happening at present, and are about to happen soon

 # Technologies